 Systemwide UC committees laid the groundwork for negotiations with public statements explaining the context, rationale, and principles driving these efforts, and continue to express support.

-- In April 2018 the UC Academic Senate University Committee On Library And Scholarly Communication (UCOLASC) endorsed and distributed The Declaration of Rights and Principles to Transform Scholarly Communication, a list of 18 principles to guide journal license negotiations with commercial publishers.
+- The UC Academic Senate University Committee On Library And Scholarly Communication (UCOLASC) endorsed and distributed The Declaration of Rights and Principles to Transform Scholarly Communication, a list of 18 principles to guide journal license negotiations with commercial publishers.

-- The Academic Senate’s UCOLASC also unanimously endorsed the convening of a publisher negotiation task force by the Council of University Librarians (CoUL), and that task force’s priorities for negotiations (see 5/29/2018 letter of endorsement [PDF]).
+- The Academic Senate’s UCOLASC also unanimously endorsed the convening of a publisher negotiation task force by the UC Council of University Librarians, and the task force’s priorities for negotiations.

-- The Council of Vice Chancellors (COVC) wrote a letter to the Chairs of CoUL and UCOLASC expressing support for the Elsevier negotiations (see 12/18/2018 letter of support [PDF]).
-The UC Systemwide Library And Scholarly Information Advisory Committee (SLASIAC) also sent a letter in support of the negotiations to Provost Michael Brown (see 12/1/2018 letter of support [PDF]).
+- The Council of Vice Chancellors (COVC) sent a letter expressing support for the Elsevier negotiations to the Chairs of CoUL and UCOLASC.
+The UC Systemwide Library And Scholarly Information Advisory Committee (SLASIAC) also sent a letter in support of the negotiations to Provost Michael Brown.

 Pathways to Open Access